Phase 1 - Our Offer and Resources

 When our students begin Year 10, they embark on an especially important phase of their education, namely the two years to GCSE (Key Stage 4).
 The pathway resources below will give you an overview of the Key Stage 4 curriculum and details about the individual subjects that students can study.

 Most of the time for a Key Stage 4 student is spent on the Core Curriculum.
 It includes English, Mathematics, Science, Physical Education, Religious Studies and Humanities.
-Many of the subjects continue from Key Stage 3, but some new subjects such as Health & Social Care, Engineering, Business, Sport Science, i-Media and Classical Civilisation also become available.
+Many of the subjects continue from Key Stage 3, but some new subjects such as Health & Social Care, Engineering, Business, Sport Science, IT also become available.

 Unfortunately, as some subjects are limited in size due to health and safety constraints and due to popularity, we may need to have students complete a statement of intent for the subject or hold interviews to speak directly to each student.
 This will ensure students are in the right groups based on their passion, commitment, and interest in the subject and specific topics/units that we would deliver.
 Towards the end of the process, usually at the end of June / start of July, final pathways offer letters are sent to students and their parents / carers.